Rhonda Patrick talked recently on the Tim Ferriss podcast about her diet. She described a number of her main meals:

 Salmon roe caviar is a staple of Rhonda’s diet.
 She particularly likes it because the omega-3 fats are in phospholipid form which has greater bioavailability to be transported into the brain via the mfsd2a transporter.
 This is the form that is best taken up by the brain (including the developing fetal brain).
 It also has a good amount of astaxanthin which protects the omega-3’s from oxidation and does the same for neurons.
 Studies looking at DHA and EPA levels in red blood cells have shown a correlation between higher omega-3 status and having a to 2 cm larger brain volume.
 So getting omega-3 into and keeping it in the brain is definitely a brain aging priority for Rhonda.

-If you’re curious how Rhonda affords to make something like salmon roe a staple of the diet – in part its due to her buying in bulk.
-Rhonda buys from a supplier called Vital Choice who supply in bulk (source: Rhonda talking salmon roe on Instagram).
+If you’re curious how Rhonda affords to make something like caviar a staple of the diet – its in part due to her buying in bulk.
+Rhonda buys from a supplier called Vital Choice who offer it in 2.2lbs batches (source: Rhonda talking salmon roe on Instagram).

 Sauerkraut is a good source of fermentable fiber aka prebiotics that is fuel for the commensal gut bacteria so that they can produce compounds (such as short chain fatty acids) that feed more commensal bacteria and feed gut epithelial cells which are required to make the gut barrier.
 These compounds produced by the gut bacteria serve as signaling molecules to make specific types of immune cells, an important indirect role that fiber also has in the diet that helps it influence immune activities.
 The sauerkraut itself contains various probiotics (mostly the lactobacillus strains) which are beneficial lactic acid producing bacteria which have recently been suggested to possibly play a role in cancer prevention.

 Dinner #1 – Cooked Vegetables & Baked Wild Alaskan Salmon